 Strong.
 Positive Connections.
 Intensive Trauma Services:

 Intensive Trauma Services (ITS) help youth grieve and heal from past losses.
 This enhances the ability of youth to engage in and form healthy, stable relationships.
-ITS reduces the effects of ACEs (Adverse Childhood Experiences) and other losses by mitigating the impacts of trauma on youth served.
+ITS reduces the effects of ACEs (Adverse Childhood Experiences) and other losses by mitigating the impact of trauma on youth served.

 Intensive Trauma Services Is:

 - Effective in promoting healing and reducing pain-based behaviors

 - A supplement to therapy